MIT SCALE Master's Program Admissions

 *MIT SCALE Centers in Spain, Luxembourg, and China are accepting applications on a rolling basis after the March 15 deadline.

 Blended/Accelerated Master's: SCALE applications for blended master's programs (SCMb & ZLOGb) are for spring term enrollment, with on-campus classes beginning in January.
-The accelerated MSCMx application is for fall term enrollment at MISI, with classes beginning in November.
 Application deadlines for the Blended/Accelerated programs are as follows:

 - January 15, 2021

 - June 21, 2021

 Applicants to all programs are welcome to submit their applications at any point before each round's deadline.

 All students are encouraged to apply early while slots are still available.
 It is also smart to apply early in case we ask you to take a remedial math class or re-take qualifying exams.
 We also strongly encourage international students to apply in Round I or Round II to allow more time for visa processing.

 Some centers will continue to review applications on a rolling basis after the final deadline has passed.